It's All Too Much: Mixing

 The Beatles carried out final mixing on "It's All Too Much", again at De Lane Lea, on 12 October 1967, while completing work on their Magical Mystery Tour EP.
 They considered the song for inclusion in their 1967 TV film Magical Mystery Tour.
 Instead, they selected it later that year for the soundtrack to the Yellow Submarine animated film, to meet their contractual obligations to supply United Artists with four new songs for the project.
 The version used in that 1968 film was a heavily edited version of the track, shortened to 2:22 through the inclusion of two of the original song's four verses and only the start of the long coda.

 "It's All Too Much" was remixed for inclusion on the Yellow Submarine album on 16 October 1968.
 The vocals and handclaps were processed using automatic double tracking, so allowing these parts to be split across the stereo image.
 For this version, the song was edited down from the original eight minutes to a running time of 6:28, making it the longest officially released Beatles track written by Harrison.
-The edit was achieved by cutting a 35-second portion from around the three-minute mark, thereby removing the third chorus and the fourth verse (the last of which, beginning with the line "Time for me to look at you and you to look at me", had appeared in the film), and by fading out before the final minute of the coda.
+The edit was achieved by cutting a 35-second portion from around the three-minute mark, thereby removing the third chorus and the fourth verse (the latter of which, featuring the line "Time for me to look at you and you to look at me", had appeared in the film), and by fading out before the final minute of the coda.